mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 ## PoolKeeper
 Responsible for collecting average price data for an interval.
 Provides a single point of contact to perform price executions for multiple pools.
-#### constructor
-`constructor(address _oracleWrapper, address _factory)`
-Initializes the contract and grants a contract admin role to the deployer.
-- `_oracleWrapper` The oracle wrapper that will be used to collect price data for the pools
-- `_factory` The pool factory to use when deploying new pools.

 ### Events
 #### CreatePool